openhpc/cloudwg/tutorials/sc20/getting-started.md

 * Instead of creating your own keypair, you can use the pre-created key whose contents were shown on the EventEngine dashboard - note however that if you use the EventEngine keypair, you will need to edit any CloudFormation templates you deploy to adjust the key name.
 For simplicity, we suggest just creating a new SSH key as per the instructions provided here.

 All documented instructions assume you will work from a Cloud9 browser-based terminal/IDE - you can follow the instructions below to create a Cloud9 environment to work from.
 Alternatively, users who are already familiar with the AWS CLI can apply the API keys from the dashboard to their own local environment.

-### Personal AWS cluster from scratch

-The third way to experience this tutorial is to use your own AWS account and follow along with Exercises 1 and 3.
-After finishing these two exercises, you will have your own system that can then be used to do Exercise 5.

-#### Create a new AWS account

-* Go to https://aws.amazon.com/console/ -> create a free account.
-* Set up a Basic Plan (Free).
-* You will be required to enter payment information, but exercises described here use free-tier compute resources by default.
-* Sign into AWS as the "Root user" with the account you just created.
-* Navigate to Services -> IAM -> Add user.
-* Enter user name and select both the "Programmatic access" and the "AWS Management Console access" boxes.
-* Hit next to go to the Set permissions page and select the 3rd box from the top menu "Attach existing policies directly".
-* Check AdministratorAccess -> Next -> Create user
-* Capture the Access Key ID and the Secret access key for later use.

-Sign out of AWS as the Root user and sign back in, this time using the IAM user account you just created.

-Note that this IAM user account has effectively unrestricted access to create/delete resources within your AWS account - take care when experimenting and ensure that resources are deleted when you are finished to avoid unnecessary charges.

 ### Create an EC2 Key Pair